Contact Us

-How to Integrate Apple Pay in My App?
-The Ultimate Answer
+How to Integrate Apple Pay into Your App

 Let us show you how you can implement Apple Pay onto your own mobile application.

-As noted above, Apple Pay is a leader within the credit card payments market.
-It’s a simple one-touch way to make online payments, the simplicity of which, helps increase your customers’ satisfaction rate.
-Especially, if we talk about your Minimal Viable Product.
+As noted above, Apple Pay is a leader in the credit card payment market.
+It’s a simple one-touch way to make online payments, and its simplicity helps increase your customers’ satisfaction rate.
+Especially if we talk about your MVP in business.

 In Q3 of 2019, Apple reported record profits of almost 54$ billion.
 This number was led by services, like Apple Pay, showing just how huge their market is!
 At the moment 90% of all contactless payments in the USA are made by Apple.